dejan/auto_html/README.md

       render :text => comment.body_html
     end

-Plugin is highly customizable, and you can easily create new filters that will transform user input any way you like.
+AutoHtml is highly customizable, and you can easily create new filters that will transform user input any way you like.
 For instance, this is the image filter that comes bundled with plugin:

     AutoHtml.add_filter(:image) do |text|
       text.gsub(/http:\/\/.+\.(jpg|jpeg|bmp|gif|png)(\?\S+)?/i) do |match|